sbrl/research-rainfallradar/README.md

  - Experience with the command line
  - 1TiB disk space free
  - Lots of time and patience

+> [!NOTE]
+> The format that HAIL-CAESAR accepts data in results in a ~450GiB rainfall radar file O.o
+>
+> Thankfully the format that `nimrod-data-downloader` downloads in is only a couple of GiB in the end, and the `.tfrecord` files that the model accepts is only ~70GiB.

 ## Overview
 The process of using this model is as as illustrated: